amc-heme/scExploreR/README.md

   </li>
   <li>
-  If setting up locally, enter the path to your object and object-specific config file.
-Only one object may be viewed at once using this method.
+  If setting up locally, and if you only have one object, you may instead enter the path to your object and object-specific config file.

   ```
   scExploreR::run_scExploreR(